Categories

 The key competitive disadvantage that I see from using a licensed broker dealer is the additional regulation.
 For example, broker dealers have to deal with FINRA rules on the disclosure of compensation that is paid to foreign finders.
 Issuers must go through particular steps in terms of compensating migration agents when a licensed broker dealer is involved.

+As an issuer you don't have to pay attention to those rules because you're not subject to FINRA.
+That's the biggest 'competitive disadvantage' to me.
+It’s the additional regulation that goes into the whole process when you have a licensed broker dealer involved in the offering.
 Michael Homeier: Certainly, there's an additional cost to including a broker dealer, as everyone can guess, there's going to be a fee.
 Jackie touched upon what we think of as the primary disadvantage, but there is an additional disadvantage which has to do with ambiguity regarding the due diligence process.

 Requirements of USA investor visa brokers who conduct due diligence reviews under the FINRA requirement do so to assure themselves that the security can be appropriately offered to a class of prospective investors, in this case EB-5 investors.
 The broker’s due diligence review can be far less stringent than an independent, third party due diligence review.